|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Grate the mature Cheddar into a large bowl.
-Add to this the mustard, the egg yolk, Worcestershire sauce, Guinness, and the salt and pepper.
+Grate the mature cheddar into a large bowl.
+Add to this the Guinness, egg yolk, mustard, Worcestershire sauce, and salt and pepper.

-Cut four thick slices of sourdough, or the baguette then grill the slices of bread on one side.
+Cut 4 thick slices of sourdough, then grill the slices of bread on one side.

-- There are few alternatives to this recipe as there are not many ingredients which can be changed.
-One quickly changed is the cheese.
-As Guinness is a dominant flavor in this recipe the cheese chosen must be equally robust.
+- There are few alternatives to this recipe as there are not many ingredients that can be changed.
+One that can be quickly changed is the cheese.
+As Guinness is a dominant flavor in this recipe the cheese that's chosen must be equally robust.
 Any strong, robust cheese will stand up to it.
-Consider using Farmhouse cheeses which tend to be artisan and have strong flavors.
+Consider using farmhouse cheeses, which tend to be artisan and have strong flavors.

 - Do not use creamy cheeses, they melt too quickly and can also burn easily.
 The flavors in blue cheeses do not work well with the other ingredients.

 - The favorite bread of choice here has to be a good sourdough.
-Not only does the flavor marry well, the bread but also tends to be heavier and has a delightfully chewy texture.
-Rye bread also works well, as does any stoneground bread.
+Not only does the flavor marry well with sourdough, this bread also tends to be heavier and has a delightfully chewy texture.
+Rye bread also works well, as does any stone-ground bread.